Mr-Choy/Elementor-popup-page-scroll-issue-fix/README.md

 ## [ 1. copy this file jQuery script to your theme main.js file ](./main.js )
 ## [ 2. copy this file style to your theme mian.css file ](./style.css)

-hope this can help you guy.
+hope this can help you guys.